jbrown1618/vector/docs/api/vector.vector.matrixbuilder.md

 ## Vector.matrixBuilder() method

-Yields a `MatrixBuilder` which will build new matrices of a compatible type
+Returns a [MatrixBuilder](./vector.matrixbuilder.md) which will build new matrices of a compatible type

 <b>Signature:</b>